Saurabh254/python-api/README.md

   `/page/{page_number}`

-  - page_number (int): The page number to be removed.
-Retrieve information about a specific page of beer data with optional ABV and IBU filters.
+  - Retrieve information about a specific page of beer data.

 ### Method: GET